wp-plugins/user-meta-manager/readme.txt

 <p>An additional shorttag is available for restricting user access based on a meta key and value or user ID.</p>
 <p><strong>To restrict access based on meta key and value:</strong> <code>[useraccess key="meta key" value="meta value" message="You do not have permission to view this content."]Restricted content.[/useraccess]</code>
 Allowed users will have a matching meta value.</p>
+<p><strong>To restrict access based on multiple meta keys and values:</strong> <code>[useraccess json='{"access_level":"gold","sub_level":"silver"}' message="You do not have permission to view this content."]Restricted content goes here.[/useraccess]</code>
+The <em>json</em> attribute is used to define a list of meta keys and values.
+The list must be JSON encoded, as seen in the example above.
+Users with matching meta keys and values will be granted access to restricted content.</p>
 <p><strong>To restrict access based on user ID:</strong> <code>[useraccess users="1 22 301" message="You do not have permission to view this content."]Restricted content.[/useraccess]</code>
 Allowed user IDs are listed in the users attribute.</p>
 <p>If you find this plugin useful, please rate it up.
 If for some reason you think this plugin is broken or has a bug, be helpful and contact me at http://jasonlau.biz/home/contact-me.</p>